-Credit exposure before write-downs distributed by creditworthiness (in DKK 1,000)
+Credit exposures before write-downs distributed by creditworthiness

-Creditworthiness distributed on the Danish FSA's categories from 3 to 1, where category 1 is included in 2a.
+Creditworthiness distributed on the Danish FSA's categories from 3 to 1, where category 3 is included in 2a.
+DKK 1,000 $\,$

 The BANK of Greenland has no "non-impaired loans or guarantees" for which the loan terms have been eased as a consequence of a borrower's financial difficulties.